walidbenf/minitalk/README.md

 ## Installation

-ft_printf requires gcc or any other c compiler
+minitalk requires gcc or any other c compiler

 ```sh
 Make